In AnQi CMSCreatedTimewithstampToDateThe mystery of timestamp conversion:

-As an experienced website operator and a deep user of CMS, I know that handling time data is common and crucial in daily content management and template development.Especially when using high-efficiency systems like security CMS built with Go language, understanding and correct use of template tags are particularly important.CreatedTimeField in cooperationstampToDateA question arises when using the tag:“CreatedTimeAs a 10-digit timestamp, do you need to multiply it by 1000 to convert it to milliseconds?stampToDate?
+As an experienced website operator and a deep user of AnQi CMS, I know how common and crucial the handling of time data is in daily content management and template development.Especially when using Go language to build high-efficiency systems like safe CMS, understanding timestamps and correct use of template tags is particularly important.Recently, I noticed that some users have beenCreatedTimeField in coordinationstampToDateA question arises when using the tag:CreatedTimeAs a 10-digit timestamp, when usingstampToDateDo you need to multiply by 1000 to convert it to milliseconds first?

-Today, let's delve deeply into this issue and unveil the true face of timestamp conversion in AnQi CMS.
+Today, let's delve deeply into this issue and unveil the true face of timestamp conversion in Anqi CMS.

-Core revelation: No need to multiply by 1000.stampToDateDirectly supports 10-digit timestamps.
+Core revelation: No need to multiply by 1000,stampToDateDirectly supports 10-digit timestamps

-The answer is very clear:It is not necessary.
-When you are handling the template in Anqi CMSCreatedTimethese 10-digit timestamp fields and intend to usestampToDateThe label can be passed directly as a parameter when formatting, no need for any multiplication by 1000.
+The answer is very clear:Not requiredWhen you are handling the template in Anqi CMS,CreatedTimeand intend to use this kind of 10-digit timestamp field,stampToDateWhen formatting the tag, you can directly pass it as a parameter without any multiplication by 1000 conversion operation.

-“English method of use:{{stampToDate(时间戳, "格式")}}.
-Timestamp is a 10-digit time, such as1609470335, in a format supported by Golang.
+How to use:{{stampToDate(时间戳, "格式")}}Timestamp is a 10-digit time, such as1609470335, formatted in the format supported by Golang.

-this description directly indicates,stampToDateThe tag is expected to receive a 10-digit timestamp.
-Therefore, if you have a timestamp that is already in seconds (such asCreatedTime)Multiplying by 1000, converting it incorrectly to milliseconds,stampToDateWhen processing, it will be considered as a timestamp far beyond the current time, resulting in a date that is completely inconsistent with expectations, usually several decades in the future.
+This description directly indicates,stampToDateThe tag expects to receive a 10-digit second timestamp.
+Therefore, if you take a timestamp that is already in seconds (such asCreatedTimeThen multiply it by 1000, and incorrectly convert it to milliseconds, thenstampToDateIt will be treated as a timestamp far beyond the current time, resulting in a date that is completely inconsistent with expectations, usually several decades in the future.

-Practice makes perfect: Direct application in templates
+Practice makes perfect: direct application in templates

 One of the design philosophies of Anqi CMS templates is intuitiveness and practicality, which is fully reflected in the handling of timestamps.
-When you need to display the creation time of the document, you can directly callitem.CreatedTimeThat's it, for example:
+When you need to display the creation time of a document, you can directly callitem.CreatedTimeThat's it, for example:

 {# 假设item是循环中的文档对象 #}